D/C or DC = direct current = (~180 max typically) = most common. used for welding steel / stainless.

 “Be weary of definitive answers about welding.”

 You can adjust the brightness / darkening level by adjusting the DIN wheel.
 As the DIN number increases, the lens becomes darker and blocks more light.
 I have set mine to a lower DIN value so I can better see what I am doing.
+Some helmets have a DIN wheel that ‘clicks’ into an off position that can be used for when using an angle grinder.
 You can also adjust the delay.
 This controls how quickly the darkening helmet kicks in and starts to darken.
-When grinding, rather than removing the helmet you can just dial the delay up to maximum so small sparks don’t trigger the lens darkening.

 TIG welding uses a tungsten electrode in the torch and filler rods in the weld pool.
 MIG uses a spool wire-feed.
 Stick welding uses sacrificial stick welding electrodes.